CENTRAL MINNESOTA REGIONAL SCIENCE FAIR PROGRAM

 STATE AND INTERNATIONAL FAIR:

-Purple ribbon winners in grades 6-12 will be eligible to attend the State Science Fair, which runs April 8th - April 10th, 2018.
+Purple ribbon winners in grades 6-12 will be eligible to attend the State Science Fair, which runs March 30-31, 2019.
 In addition to the numerous awards given by the region, special awards will be made numerous organizations.
-Our two top winners and an observer, in grades 9-12, will also receive an all-expense-paid trip to represent Central Minnesota at the International Science and Engineering Fair in Pittsburgh, Pennsylvania on May 13-18, 2018.
+Our top two winners or our top winner and an observer, in grades 9-12, will also receive an all-expense-paid trip to represent Central Minnesota at the International Science and Engineering Fair in Phoenix, Arizona on May 12-17, 2019.

 Should you have any questions about the necessary forms please contact: